Am I Burned Out or Just Tired? How High-Achieving Women Can Tell the Difference

 That does not mean rest is wrong.

-It usually means your body is not used to slowing down, and taking break feels unsafe.
+It means your body is not used to slowing down, and taking breaks feels unsafe.

 When your system has been trained to stay alert, slowing down can trigger: